MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-identity-content.md

 Based on the job functions, strive to minimize access without causing disruptions.
 Here are some best practices:

-- The identity should have just-enough-access to complete a task.
+- The identity should have just enough access to complete a task.
 - Minimize standing permissions, especially on critical-impact identities that have access to in-scope components.
 - Add extra restrictions where possible.
 One way is to provide conditional access based on access criteria.
 - Regular review and audit users and groups that have access in your subscriptions, even for read-access.
 Avoid inviting external identities.